ABOUT

 Silent simplicity and balance form the core of my creativity.
 Stillness is key.

-Inspired by the 17th century Old Master paintings, I seek a world where tranquility, motion and wonder meet, using minimalistic shapes and balanced compositions to emphasize the beauty of everyday objects.
+Inspired by the 17th century Old Masters, in my still life photography I seek a world where tranquility, motion and wonder meet, using minimalistic shapes and balanced compositions to emphasize the beauty of everyday objects.
 Imperfections add depth, while time leaves its mark and objects become characters.
 Floating elements create motion and freeze time and space.
 Connecting the past and present.

 My work invites the viewer to slow down, to notice what often goes unseen.
 It is an ode to the beauty of the everyday.